This photo is courtesy of Touching Bass

-Nestled in the cosy humble space; Brilliant Corners, took place the Touching Bass crew’s following “Speaking in Sound” session with Dego.
-Touching Bass consider themselves to be “soul disciples”, aiming to forward black-oriented music with soul, through discussion and music.
+Nestled in the cosy humble space; Brilliant Corners, took place the Touching Bass crew’s following ‘Speaking in Sound’ session with Dego.
+Touching Bass consider themselves to be ‘soul disciples’, aiming to forward black-oriented music with soul, through discussion and music.
 They’re a collective whose movements and key message resonates’ well with inspired sound.
-At a time, where London’s creative culture is being disrupted with the growing gentrification in some areas, and with creativity through music and arts being important for many young generations’ in London.
-It’s important London has collectives like Touching Bass; to stimulate and showcase the foundations of music creativity in London.
-It’s what makes these “Speaking in Sound” sessions so unique, and, to have a wonderfully talented musician like Dego, could do nothing but inspire.
+At a time, where London’s creative culture is being disrupted with growing gentrification in some areas, and with creativity through music and arts being important for many young generations’ in London.
+It’s important London has collectives like Touching Bass; to stimulate and showcase the foundations of music and creativity in London.
+It’s what makes these “Speaking in Sound” sessions so unique, and, to have a wonderfully talented musician like Dego there, could do nothing but inspire.

 Words such as visionary and forward-thinker, have been ushered under Dego’s name.
 Those familiar with his work, wont be quick to disagree with those labels.
 But those who are not familiar with his work, should know Dego has been meticulously producing music for over 20 years.
-Growing up in a household amongst many reggae, hip hop, jazz records.
-It was from those sounds, which laid the foundations for his early interests and work.
-However, with the dance scene growing steadily in the 1990s, be fittingly, his first releases were heavily influenced by DnB, jungle, and later; techno.
+Growing up in a household amongst many reggae, hip hop, jazz records, he sights in the interview – it was from those sounds, which laid the foundations for his early interests and work.
+However, with the dance music scene growing steadily in the 1990s, be fittingly, his first releases were heavily influenced by DnB, jungle, and later; techno.
 Which he produced as part of the 4hero dance collective movement in 1990s.
-His later work in 2000s, led to the resurrection of his 2000BLACK label, which gained popularly acclaim and seemed to carve out a niche sound, with a concoction of house, techno and jazz.
+His later work in 2000s, led to the resurrection of his 2000BLACK label, which gained popular acclaim and seemed to carve out a niche sound, with a concoction of house, techno and jazz.
 Some people view the early 2000s as the rise of the “broken beat” style production in the London scene, led by Dego amongst others.
-Which is why he’s so respected to many keen listeners, and admirers of his work.

 Check out the Touching Bass Afro chronicles Volume one: https://touching-bass.bandcamp.com/album/tb-afro-chronicles-volume-one